thegreatape/thegreata.pe-source/_posts/2018-04-09-hardware-complete.markdown

 ---
 layout: post
-title: "The Elements of Computing Systems: Hardware, Complete"
+title: 'The Elements of Computing Systems: Hardware, Complete'
+redirect_from:
+- "/hardware-complete"
 ---

 Holy crap, we’re done with the hardware part.
 I built a computer!